Laura Carpenter

 How and Why I Created Evidence A:

 For my “Information 237: School Library Media Materials” course, I was tasked with ascertaining an essential question to address, selecting a theme, an anchor text, and creating a digital collection of supporting items that related to the anchor text.
 I needed to incorporate multimedia formats and a video with a transcript where I presented a book talk on the anchor text.
-I also needed to complete a
+I also needed to complete a self-evaluation rubric to evaluate all elements of the assignment.

 The Process of Creating Evidence A: